-I think you’ll agree that making a veggie tots recipe (when you’re REALLY craving tater tots) is a bit of a stretch.
+You may think that making a vegetable tots recipe – when what you really crave are tater tots – is a bit of a stretch.

-Well, it turns out, these crispy, savory and super tasty broccoli tots are so good that eating them didn’t feel like a compromise at all.
+Well, it turns out, these crispy and savory broccoli tots are so good that eating them didn’t feel like a compromise at all.

 In fact, from the perspective of flavor alone, I actually prefer these baked healthier broccoli bites to deep fried tater tots!